NHS Area Team

 Roles & Responsibilities

-NHS England, Midlands & East (Central Midlands), Primary Care Team based in Leicester is responsible for the management of the National Contractual Framework in Leicester, Leicestershire and Rutland.
+NHS England – East Midlands, Primary Care Team is responsible for the management of the National Contractual Framework in Leicester, Leicestershire and Rutland.

 The National Health Service (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 and its Terms of Service is the contract under which Community Pharmacists operate.